I have a fierce love for this earth

 Edited by Kate Avraham & Melody Culver

 I am honored to be part of such an amazing collection of poetry, prose, and artwork that offers solace and inspiration during these challenging pandemic times.
 This book draws from our talented local creative community as well as from authors from all over the country.
 It would make a wonderful gift to yourself or to those that you care about.
 All profits go to Community Foundation Santa Cruz County's Covid-19 Response Fund.
 While it can be purchased on Amazon, if you go to the link below, it will send more funds to the fundraiser.
 Cost $15.

 Interview on KSQD 90.7

 I was interviewed by Christine Barrington on “Talk of the Bay."
 The theme was "Honoring and Protecting Earth Life."
 We talked about many things, including what motivated me to create Earth Dialogues.
 You can listen through their website at https://ksqd.org/earth-dialogues-with-marilyn-duhamel/

 Christine is a talented interviewer - her questions were deep and thoughtful.
 This is a wonderful station that is fully supported by the community and therefore is free to speak what feels true about what is happening in our collective world.

 Native Animal Rescue "Nature Writer"

-I have derived such pleasure volunteering at their center and rehabbing injured and orphaned animals in my home.
-In 2019 they took care of 2400 birds, mammals and reptiles!
+It has been such an amazing experience volunteering at their center and rehabbing injured and orphaned animals in my home.
+In 2020 they took care of over 3000 birds, mammals and reptiles!

 Updates for the Benny fans